kristianmandrup/bitbucket-auth/Readme.md

 A sample client express app can be found in the `/client/app` folder and be used as a baseline to build on.

+Note that this client app is WIP and has not yet been tested.
+Please help make it better!

 ```js
 // handle bitbucket authorization callback by authorization server
 app.get('/authenticated', (request, response) => {